Equilbey Conducts a Verdant Night of Symphonies, with H+H

 Recorded at Symphony Hall in Boston, on Friday, November 5 and Sunday, November 7, 2021.

-Hear a preview of this concert with Laurence Equilbey, and read the transcript below:
+Hear a preview of this concert with Laurence Equilbey with the audio player above, and read the transcript below:

 Brian McCreath I'm Brian McCreath from WCRB, with Laurence Equilbey.
 She's here with the Handel and Haydn Society, I think for the very first time.
 Am I correct about that?